Call to Action (CTA) is defined as any message inviting the user to perform a specific action.

 Design: A good CTA is not just about the right text.
-It also needs to have the right colors and design.
+It also needs to have the right colors and designs.
 For instance, an appealing CTA can be created with the right color, shape, and contrast choices.

 By using Facebook Pixels or Google Remarketing offers, you can present CTAs to segmented users who have visited certain pages or performed specific actions on your website.
 With a more personalized communication experience, the likelihood of user engagement will increase.
-For example, you can increase the conversion rate by showing ads which are aimed at people who have viewed certain categories on your e-commerce site or who have added products to the shopping cart but have not completed their order.
+For example, you can increase the conversion rate by showing ads that are aimed at people who have viewed certain categories on your e-commerce site or who have added products to the shopping cart but have not completed their order.

 In the example above, there is a Facebook Carousel ad for Red Beard Coffee, which targets real coffee drinkers.
-The CTA of "Earn 50% Discount” by giving a discount code to a specific audience is an example for retargeting.
+The CTA of "Earn 50% Discount” by giving a discount code to a specific audience is an example of retargeting.

-Whether you provide services or sell products, you can attract users by highlighting a specific problem which your potential customers may have faced in the past.
+Whether you provide services or sell products, you can attract users by highlighting a specific problem that your potential customers may have faced in the past.
 Then, with the help of a CTA, you can emphasize that you have a solution to this problem.

 In the example above, you can see a brand that offers stock photos.
 “Don't settle for bad stock visuals.
 We have real visuals from the real world” is paired with the "Use better visuals" CTA and is able to draw traffic to the website.

 Neil Patel, whom most people in the digital marketing sector are familiar with, communicates with his users through a "Do you want more traffic, more sales?"
 CTA.
 The CTA is successful to encourage users to write their email addresses on the relevant form.
 This also gives users the chance to get in touch with site admins who are always there to help.